datature/portal/README.md

 - Ubuntu 18.04/20.04/22.04

 ### Windows
-- Command line support for versions after Windows 7
+- CLS (Command-Line Support) for Windows 7 to Windows 11
-- Executable not supported for Windows 10 Pro
+- Executable *Not Supported* for Windows 10 Pro (Code Signing Missing)

 ### MacOS
-- Currently not supported for devices utilising the M1 Chip (In progress of developing a compatible version).

-For any assistance, please contact hello@datature.io
+- No Support for M1 Chip (Fix Coming in Version `0.5.7`)

+## Support
+Reach out to us on our [Community Slack](https://datature.io/community) should you encounter any issues installing or setting up.

 ## Screencasts
 [Using Portal to Inspect Computer Vision Models](https://www.youtube.com/watch?v=dTaqVkr8re0)